webcracy/motion-sparkle/README.md

 ## Overview

-[Sparkle](http://sparkle.andymatuschak.org/) is a free auto-updater library for Cocoa apps.
-It powers countless Mac applications' "Check for updates" feature, as it takes care of all the process automatically, is very easy to integrate and is secure.
+[Sparkle](http://sparkle.andymatuschak.org/) powers countless Mac applications' "Check for updates" feature.
 In a nutshell, when users click "Check for updates..." in an app, Sparkle checks for updates against an XML file that you post somewhere on the web.
 That XML file contains information about your new release, such as the version number, the URL of the package and its digital signature.
 If there's a newer version available than the one that is currently running, it'll ask for permission to retrieve the package and replace the current app with the new release.

-While it's easy to use Sparkle with RubyMotion without motion-sparkle, using it makes it even easier.
-The gem takes care of the Sparkle framework integration, simplifies its configuration and then automates the preparation of a release, creating the ZIP file, XML and release notes for you.
+While it's easy to use Sparkle with RubyMotion without motion-sparkle, it's even easier if you use it.
+The gem takes care of the Sparkle framework integration, simplifies its configuration and then automates the preparation of a release, creating a ZIP file, XML and release notes for you.

 After building your app for release and running `rake sparkle:package`, all you need to do is upload 3 files to an URL you specified in the Rakefile and your users will be able to get the new release.